 More About Mark

 Mark Hozza is currently active in numerous professional organizations related to his field.
-He attends meetings of the Society for Laboratory Automation and Screening, and is currently setting up the Raleigh-Durham chapter of the Association of Commercial Professionals – Life Sciences (ACP-LS).
-Previously, he directed Career Services at ACP-LS.
+He attends meetings of the Society for Laboratory Automation and Screening, and is currently a member of the board of Sales and Marketing Professionals in Science (SAMPS) Previously, he directed the local chapter of ACP-LS, which later became SAMPS.
 He is always looking for opportunities to help companies utilize their assets, assemble agile teams, and put processes in place that will lead to quick business growth.

 The New Age As graduates enter the workforce they are greeted with many new scenarios, one being the experience of working with much older colleagues.
 Some may find the change difficult to navigate through while others may accept the challenge with ease.
 The...